Memberships

 Association of Dynamic Dog Practitioners

-In May 2023, I became the first certified Dynamic Dog Practitioner in Switzerland.
-This course is the first of its kind to teach professionals how to identify potential pain and discomfort in dogs using specific, measurable and professional techniques.
+Between 2023 and 2026, I was the first certified Dynamic Dog Practitioner in Switzerland and a member of the Dynamic Dog Practitioner Association.
+This programme is the first of its kind to train professionals to identify potential pain and discomfort in dogs using specific, measurable, and professional assessment techniques.

-Following my certification, I became a member of the Association of Dynamic Dog Practitioners.
-The objectives of the Association are to
+Since 2023, I remained a member of the Association of Dynamic Dog Practitioners in order to keep my knowledge up to date.
+The objectives of the association are:

-• To promote the benefits of Dynamic Dog Analysis to improve the lives of animals and their owners.
+• Promoting the benefits of Dynamic Dog analysis to improve the lives of animals and their owners.

-• Build a reliable and inclusive community and resource center to support members and advance professional standards.
+• Building a reliable and inclusive professional community and resource centre to support members and advance professional standards.

-• To promote, support and provide Continuing Professional Development (CPD) opportunities, with an annual reaffirmation of our CPD requirements and Code of Practice.
+• Promoting, supporting, and providing opportunities for Continuing Professional Development (CPD), with an annual reaffirmation of our CPD requirements and our code of practice.

 IAABC